8 July 2000; Silver Creek, Minnesota; 0600 hrs

 "It's just..."
 He scowled.
 "You know, between the two of you, it's like it has to be either military or civilian, and there's no way to be both."

 "There...is no way to be both," Jack pointed out.
-"That's sort of the definition."
+"That's the definition."

 At the SGC, the civilians were researchers or diplomats or scientists of some sort.
 Somehow, the word 'civilian' had taken on that connotation for Daniel, rather than the way most people meant it.
 "Well...okay.
 True.
 But that's not what I meant."